 Hours – 1.0 FTE

 Contract – Permanent

+Due to the expansion of the school 3 teachers are required, with the potential of a starting date in June for one candidate to enable a smooth transition for students.

-The Central Hub Brighton is the SEMH specialist provision for the city consisting of Brighton and Hove Pupil Referral unit and The Connected Hub and has three bases across the city.
+The Central Hub Brighton is the SEMH specialist provision for the city and has three bases across the city.
 We have good links with other educational organisations in the city.
-We have an enthusiastic staff team and strive always to ensure our learners have access to the best possible educational experience in order that our students can overcome any barriers they have had to learning in the past.
+We have an enthusiastic and dedicated staff team and strive to ensure our learners have access to the best possible educational experience to support them to overcome any barriers they have had to learning in the past.

 The Central Hub is committed to safeguarding and promoting the welfare of children and young people and to equality of opportunity.
 We expect all staff and volunteers to share this commitment.
 Please note that this post is exempt from the Rehabilitation of Offenders Act 1974, and is subject to a Disclosure & Barring Service (DBS) Check.
 The Central Hub Brighton are committed to the principles of Equality and carry out duties in accordance with the Council’s Inclusive Council Policy.
 For any other details please contact Sam Barber – Tel: 01273 916594, Email: recruitment@chb.org.uk

 PURPOSE OF JOB

-The Year 7 Teacher will work within a new middle school provision initially teaching in a team working with 12 year 7 students in September 2024.
-The provision will then expand to year 7 and 8 in September 2025.
+The middle school teachers will work within an expanding key stage 3 provision initially created to work with 12 year 7 students with EHCPs in September 2024.
+The provision will expand to include year 8 in September 2025 and year 9 in September 2026.

 As an effective member of the staff team, you will ensure that all children at Central Hub Brighton PRU receive a vibrant and relevant education, enabling them to achieve their highest possible standards.